 SVGs and animation make our work pop!
 They’re the subtle little details that take a site from something good enough to something exciting.
 They make our sites fun to program and fun to share with others—I have such a blast wrapping up an animation and knowing that it’s something the client didn’t necessarily expect during the read-in, but feels natural as soon as you see it in motion.

 Looking for more technology insight?
-Check out Sander’s slides from his presentation!
+Check out Sander’s slides from their presentation!